 At this time, you have the choice of selecting the Use block level backup option.
 You can also use the Synthetic Full Backup feature for image-based backups in CloudBerry Backup.
 This enhancement decreases the amount of data uploaded to the cloud and accelerates the overall process.

-Configure the rest of backup wizard steps as with any other backup plan.
+Configure the rest of the backup wizard steps as with any other backup plan.

 Compare System State and System Image Backup